DataDog/integrations-extras/open_policy_agent/README.md

 ### Logs-generated metrics

-The default dashboard includes some graphs related to a metric around OPA decisions, called `opa.decisions`.
+The default dashboard includes some graphs related to a metric around OPA decisions, called `open_policy_agent.decisions`.
 This metric is created based on the OPA "Decision Logs".
 To generate this metric and populate this part of the dashboard, you will need to create a new log-generated metric in Datadog.

 First, we will create a facet for the `msg` field of our OPA logs, as we will only generate metrics for the "Decision Logs" type of log entry.
 For that, select any of the log entries coming from OPA, click on the engine log near the `msg` field and select "Create facet for @msg":